 Before you go…

-As always, be sure to check out our Star Wars timeline or subscribe to be notified when the next post in this series hits.
+As always, be sure to check out our Star Wars timeline.
 And let me know in the comments below what you thought of this post and anything you would add about these particular scenes.